Who Can Submit?

 These guidelines aim to:

-Prevent the unintentional spread of stigma, fear, or misinformation
+- Prevent the unintentional spread of stigma, fear, or false information

 Language Use – What to Use and What to Avoid